RobertTronhage/Agil_grupp_9/README.md

 ### Folder Structure

-The project's folder structure is as follows:
+The project's structure is as follows:

 App.jsx → {JSX.Element}
 The main application component that sets up the routing for the app.